MetaSys-LISBP/IsoCor/doc/tutorials.rst

 used for correction have to be defined carefully, otherwise the correction will be wrong.

 IsoCor rely on several flat-files to store this information.
-Pre-configured files are shipped with IsoCor.
-They are created in the user directory ('/user/isocordb/') at the first run of IsoCor and should be modified according to the user needs.
+Pre-configured files are shipped with IsoCor and created at the first run of IsoCor.
+Those database should be modified according to the user needs.
+They are **located in IsoCor data directory**, in user main directory: `yourusername/isocordb/`.

 .. note:: IsoCor is case sensitive; i.e. two metabolites
           or derivatives with the same name but different cases will